YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Results

 \subsection{Source characterization quality}

 Our BT1 model achieves an average characterization score of $\bar{s}=0.8298$, improving our original challenge submission by 0.02, which was already the highest characterization score among all teams.
-Multiplied by the approximate 34\,000 matches, this results in a direct increase of about 680 points.
+When multiplied by the approximate 34\,000 matches, this results in a direct increase of about 680 points.
 However, an average characterization score is not suitable for comparing methods with varying detection performances.
 This penalizes strong detectors that successfully detect many faint sources, which are likely also difficult to characterize.
 This is illustrated by our alternative purity-optimized catalogs that all achieve $\bar{s}>0.85$ by selecting only the most obvious detections.
-A better approach would be to evaluate the average score on the catalog intersections for each pair of methods to be compared, so it is computed on the same list of sources.
+A better approach would be to evaluate the average characterization score for catalog intersections for each pair of methods to compare, so it is computed on the same list of sources.
 However, to date, the catalogs submitted by teams that participated in the original challenge have not been publicly distributed.
-This is one of the motivations for distributing all our SDC2 catalogs along with the paper, which should enable future comparison (Sect.~\ref{sec:discussion}).
+This is one of the motivations for distributing all our SDC2 catalogs, which should enable future comparisons (Sect.~\ref{sec:discussion}).

-We also highlight that the scorer uses relative errors for which the positive and negative sides are asymmetric, and for which the positive side is unbound and the negative side is limited to minus one.
-Combined with symmetric score response functions, it implies that catalogs that systematically underestimate the parameters achieve higher scores than those with a zero-centered error distribution.
-This limit is inherited from the SDC1 scorer as discussed in Sect.~5.1.3 of Paper I.
+We also note that the scorer uses relative errors, which lead to an asymmetry between positive and negative errors, with the positive side unbounded and the negative side limited to minus one.
+When combined with symmetric score response functions, catalogs that systematically underestimate parameters achieve higher scores than those with a zero-centered error distribution.
+This bias is inherited from the SDC1 scorer design as discussed in Sect.~5.1.3 of Paper I.